AliBaheri/Safe-Reinforcement-Learning/README.md

 ## Ideas:

-* Virtual to real: Learn a policy in a simulator (which is safe), then transfer that behavior into a real self-driving car.
+* Virtual to real: Learn a safe policy in a simulator, then transfer that behavior into a real self-driving car.